-- 1. Provide liaisons between PVPC communities, PVTA, private transportation providers, abutting regions and communities including the State of Connecticut, and other organizations at the local, regional, state, and federal levels on transportation related matters, issues and actions. - 2.
-Work with the Metropolitan Planning Organization (MPO) and its constituent members.
+- Provide liaisons between PVPC communities, PVTA, private transportation providers, abutting regions and communities including the State of Connecticut, and other organizations at the local, regional, state, and federal levels on transportation related matters, issues and actions. - Work with the Metropolitan Planning Organization (MPO) and its constituent members.
 Present transportation plans, studies and programs developed through the 3C public participation process for appropriate MPO action. - 3.
-Coordinate required MPO caucuses to solicit recommendations for local MPO members. - 4.
-Provide technical assistance to the Joint Transportation Committee and subgroups thereof. - 5.
-Participate in the Massachusetts Transportation Managers Group as a means to continually improve the quality and operation of the transportation planning process. - 6.
-Review and comment on federal and state transportation-related plans, programs, regulations and guidelines. - 7.
-Provide transportation planning services in support of the PVPC's comprehensive planning programs. - 8.
+Work with MassDOT and our federal partners to update the current MOU for the Springfield Urbanized Area to meet federal requirements tied to performance measures. - 4.
+Coordinate required MPO caucuses to solicit recommendations for local MPO members. - 5.
+Provide technical assistance to the Joint Transportation Committee and subgroups thereof. - 6.
+Participate in the Massachusetts Transportation Managers Group as a means to continually improve the quality and operation of the transportation planning process. - 7.
+Review and comment on federal and state transportation-related plans, programs, regulations and guidelines. - 8.
+Provide transportation planning services in support of the PVPC's comprehensive planning programs. - 9.
 Participate in informational transportation programs and courses.
-Review literature on new transportation planning procedures. - 9.
-Work with FHWA and FTA to implement recommendations from our most recent certification review.
+Review literature on new transportation planning procedures. - Work with FHWA and FTA to implement recommendations from our most recent certification review and prepare for our next certification review tentatively set for December 2018.

 - 1. Technical memoranda and reports as needed. - 2.
 Monthly Invoices (completed monthly). - 3.
 Updates to certification documents as required. - 4.
-MPO meeting minutes(completed monthly).
+MPO meeting minutes(completed monthly). - 5.
+Updated MOU for the Springfield Urbanized Area.

-Source Budget Est. Staff Effort
+Budget Est. Staff Effort

-FHWA PL (80%) \$ 28,000 14 weeks
+\$ 28,000 14 weeks

-MassDOT (20% match) \$ 7,000 4 weeks
+\$ 7,000 4 weeks

-FTA S.5303 \$ 15,000 8 weeks
+\$ 15,000 8 weeks

-TOTAL \$50,000 26 weeks
+\$50,000 26 weeks

-TOTAL \$30,000 20 We

-Direct Labor ¢22.080
+\$ 28,000 \$ 7,000 \$ 15,000